Linoleum2609/Linoleum2609.github.io/_posts/2021-06-06-Using-Router-in-Dormitory.md

 tags: router asuswrt-merlin
 ---

-Well, actually I don't want too many people in my university know this, so I decided writing this blog in English and not to mention the name of my school clearly here.
+Well, actually I don't want too many people in my university to know this, so I decided to write this blog in English and not to mention the name of my school clearly here.
 You can find the name in the blog, if it isn't your school, hopefully, the part of cross compiling can help you.

 ---

 I have two routers in my dormitory.
 During the last year, the software, called *[MiniEAP](https://github.com/updateing/minieap)*, ran on my Redmi router, and another router, manufactured by Netgear, allowed me to use 5GHz WLAN in 64 Channel, which is disabled in my Redmi router.
 It's pretty annoying, not only because of those messy cables, but also because when I want to connect to my Netgear router via ssh, I have to plug in another network cable to connect.
-That's why I finally decided to spend my Saturday to finish it. 	~~(COVID-19 sucks.
+That's why I finally decided to spend my Saturday finishing it.   ~~(COVID-19 sucks.
 I want to play maimai in game centre)~~

 I decided to cross compile MiniEAP for my Netgear R6900, which is running Asuswrt-Merlin.
 To get started, you need Linux.
 I am using Debian sid, but you can use any distro you like.
 Anyway, it is still a better choice to check the [wiki](https://github.com/RMerl/asuswrt-merlin.ng/wiki)...